 Refill and reuse

 We use bulk cleaning products for our boutiques and design room, rather than constantly buying more plastic.
 Each time a boutique needs cleaning products, they send their empty bottles to us at the Design Room to refill.

 Refill - Reuse - Recycle

 We are always ensuring our patterns are planned to maximise the use of our fabric as much as possible, however, this still results in smaller scraps.
-We utilise these in our Dress Toys and donate other scraps to local kindergartens for crafts.
+We utilise these in our Hair Scrunchies, Tote Bags, Baby Pants and donate other scraps to local kindergartens for crafts.

 We source our materials from a variety of reputable companies throughout NZ and globally.
 Unfortunately, the material that we purchase is not NZ made due to availability with the required quantities that we produce.
 We wish NZ made textiles were more readily available, as we love to support locals!